-The Doce river runs 852 kilometers in length through two districts in the state of Minas Gerais, and was the provider of life to many, including the Krenak people, who live in small, community settlements along the water.
-When the dam broke on November 5 of that year, a torrent of mud and toxic minerals killed 17 people, decimating the nearby city of Bento Rodrigues, and devouring the Doce river, eventually spilling into the Atlantic Ocean.
+The Doce river runs about 530 miles in length through two districts in Minas Gerais and was the provider of life to many, including the Krenak people, who live in small, community settlements along the water.
+When the dam broke on November 5 of that year, a torrent of mud and toxic minerals killed 17 people, decimating the nearby city of Bento Rodrigues and devouring the Doce river, eventually spilling into the Atlantic Ocean.

 VICE spoke to Guilherme Camponês, an organizer for MAB, the Movement of People Affected by Dams, who was critical of the mining companies response to the disaster.

-As a spiritual parent to the Indigenous people, the Rio Doce is known to the Krenak as "Watu", which means "sacred river", sometimes referred to as "sweet river."
-It was there that children would go through rites of passage, and as adults would catch fish to sell and eat.
-It was there the elders would give teachings, sharing wisdom with the younger generations.
+As a spiritual parent to the indigenous people, the Rio Doce is known to the Krenak as "Watu," which means "sacred river," sometimes referred to as "sweet river."
+It was there that children would go through rites of passage and, as adults, would catch fish to sell and eat.
+It was there that the elders would give teachings and share wisdom with the younger generations.
 Not anymore.
 The river has been poisoned.
-The Krenak already struggle to hold onto their culture, and losing the Rio Doce is a near-devastating blow.
+The Krenak already struggle to hold onto their culture and losing the Rio Doce is a near-devastating blow.

 "We know little of the Krenak Indians.
 The media does not divulge almost anything.
 Many people are unaware of their existence.
 In my research, I saw that they were also hit by the disaster.
 In fact, they had been hit since the military dictatorship.
 An absurdity!"

-Nunes is referring to the period between 1964-1985, when Brazil was under militaristic, authoritarian rule.
-Still, the plight of the Krenak goes as far back as the early 19th century, when the Portuguese colonial influence declared a "fair war" on the Indigenous peoples who were "preventing" society from progressing.
-At every opportunity, the Krenak were demonized as lazy and at any sign of agency or objection, they were deemed provocative and violent.
-Losing the Rio Doce is another episode in a long history of land encroachment and extortion against the Krenak people.
+Nunes is referring to the period between 1964–1985, when Brazil was under militaristic, authoritarian rule.
+Still, the plight of the Krenak goes as far back as the early 19th century, when the Portuguese colonial influence declared a "fair war" on the indigenous peoples who were "preventing" society from progressing.
+At every opportunity, the Krenak were demonized as lazy, and, at any sign of agency or objection, they were deemed provocative and violent.
+Losing the Rio Doce is another episode in a long history of land encroachment and extortion of the Krenak people.

 "The good thing was to see some solidarity of the people.
 Many left their cities to go to the city of Mariana to help.
-But the nightmare, for many, is not over yet.
+But the nightmare, for many, is not over.
 People know, but there are many who have forgotten.
-I often talk about the tragedy and some people are unaware of those who lost relatives and friends."
+I often talk about the tragedy, and some people are unaware of those who lost relatives and friends."

 Many people were affected by this disaster, and the Krenak people, who sit on the edges of society, arguably feel the effects of colonial industry the worst.
 For them, the fight to restore cultural agency is more important than ever, and with allies like Nunes and Camponês at their side, they continue to keep their culture alive.